MicroEJ/Example-Standalone-Java-C-Interface/ProducerConsumerUsingSNIAndImmortals/README.md

 #### Starting the producer thread

-* Open the [SNIAndImmortalsFixedSizeExample.java](/ProducerConsumerUsingSNIAndImmortals/src/main/java/com/microej/examples/java2c/SNIAndImmortalsFixedSizeExample.java) source file

-* Update the main() method using the code below

-		public static void main(String[] args) {
-				QueueService accelerometerQueue = new QueueService(AccelerometerData.getQueuePtr());

-				AccelerometerDataProducer accelerometerDataProducer = new AccelerometerDataProducer(ACCELEROMETER_DATA_QUEUE_ID, 1100, 3);
-				new Thread(accelerometerDataProducer).start();
-		}
+As illustrated in the [SNIAndImmortalsFixedSizeExample.java](/ProducerConsumerUsingSNIAndImmortals/src/main/java/com/microej/examples/java2c/SNIAndImmortalsFixedSizeExample.java) source file, once a **QueueService** is available, it is passed on to an **AccelerometerDataProducer** instance constructor that can then use it as a means to deliver its production while running its own thread.

 ### Java consumer class

-In this section, we shall create a class to consume data as soon as it is available.

-Each consumer :
+Each consumer:
 * runs on a dedicated thread
-* retrieves data through delegation to a QueueService instance
+* retrieves data through delegation to a QueueService instance as soon as some is available

 In pseudocode, the thread body roughly looks like this